 The quantity of heat a coil can deliver is a function of the "face area" and the temperature difference between the water entering the coil (supply water) and the air temperature entering the coil.
-The face area of the coil is the effective area of the coil exposed to the incoming air stream.
+The face area of the coil is the effective area of th coil exposed to the incoming air stream.
 Manufacturers often measure this area as the finned height times the finned length.
-Figure 5 presents the heating capacity of coils in Btu/hr per square foot of face area.
+Figure 3 presents the heating capacity of coils in Btu/hr per square foot of face area.
 As you can see, a 2-row coil provides a substantial increase in capacity over a 1-row coil.
 The increase in output of a 3-row over a 2-row is much less and the same is true for a 4-row over a 3-row.
-The required heating load can be divided by the unit output (Btu/hr ft2) to determine the face area required at a given coil depth.
-Table 6 presents information on the air side pressure drop for 1- to 4-row coils and correction factors for common fin spacings.
+The required heating load can be divided by the unit output (Btu/hr@t2) to determine the face area required at a given coil depth.
+Table 1 presents information on the air side pressure drop for 1- to 4-row coils and correction factors for common fin spacing.

-Selecting an airflow for the system can be approached in two ways.
+Selecting an air flow for the system can be approached in two ways.
 For systems where the space will be air conditioned, the air flow is fixed by the AC requirement.
 Most air conditioning systems operate at flows of between 350 to 450 cfm per ton of capacity.
 For applications in which AC is not employed, a flow can be selected based on the heating requirements.
 In this case, the designer has some latitude in the selection.
-A simple approach is to use the results from Figure 5.
+A simple approach is to use the results form Figure 3.
 The load to be supplied by the coil determines the required coil face area in square feet.
-Multiplying
+Multiplying the nominal face velocity of 500 fpm times the face area required results in the air flow.
+For example, assume a heating load of 50,000 Btu/hr and a water temperature of 130°F. Using a 2-row coil, this would require a face area of approximately 3.33 ft2.
+At 500 fpm and 3.33 ft2, an air flow of 1667 ft3/min results.
+The fan serving this system would have to be capable of supplying approximately 1700 cfm at a pressure drop imposed by the sum of the heating coil, cooling coil (if used) and the duct system (duct, filter, return grilles and supply diffusers).